ruuda/blog/posts/the-yaml-document-from-hell.md

 and an application only accepts yaml.
 Not all is lost though,
-because yaml is a superset of json, so any tool that can export json can be used to generate a yaml document.
+because yaml is a superset of json, so any tool that can produce json can be used to generate a yaml document.

 Sometimes an application will start out with a need for just a configuration format, but over time you end up with many many similar stanzas,